superwerker/superwerker/docs/adrs/control-tower.md

 ## Decision

-- Since CT has no API yet, automate it via CloudWatch Synthetics (CWS) Canaries
+- Since CT has no API yet, automate it via [awsapilib](https://awsapilib.readthedocs.io/en/latest/usage.html#usage-for-controltower)
 - To keep it simple, superwerker can be installed into regions that Control Tower supports.
 Choosing a home region for Control Tower / AWS SSO has no impact on other resources' multi regionality.
 - Update Control Tower to the latest version when installing/updating superwerker to ensure a sane state.
 We'll live with the risk of unintended upstream changes for now.
 - Since CT uses AWS SSO, it is set as the default login and AWS account switching solution.